PureIsntHere/prospecting_build_planner/README.md

 1. Paste a JSON preset in Import build and submit.
 2. The app stores the payload and reruns so widgets initialize from the imported state.

-## Timing model

-These constants live near the top of app.py and can be tuned from new measurements.

-1. K_DIG_FILL controls how many digs are required from capacity and dig strength
-2. ALPHA_DIG controls how dig speed scales dig animation time
-3. T_DIG_SECONDS base time per dig before dig speed scaling
-4. T_SHAKE_SECONDS base time per shake before shake speed scaling
-5. FIRST_SHAKE_EXTRA extra one time overhead added at the start of a shake sequence
-6. POST_DIG_LOCK_S and POST_SHAKE_LOCK_S fixed lockouts per pan
-7. ANIM_EXTRA optional multiplier applied to total time when the animation toggle is on

 Cycle time equals:
 fixed lockouts plus human overhead plus dig time plus shake time